krishaamer/green-filter-research/research/introduction.md

 What would be a good interface to track sustainability?

-“Mapping the Gap: The Road from Paris” (2016) The global financing gap for low-carbon energy production in 2016 was 5.2 Trillion USD.
+Anon.
+(2016) The global financing gap for low-carbon energy production in 2016 was 5.2 Trillion USD.
 The Rockefeller Foundation (2022) estimates the financing gap to be 2.5-3.2 Trillion USD in 2022.
-“Mobilizing Capital Into Emerging Markets and Developing Economies” (2022) The lack of funding especially affects emerging economies.
+Anon.
+(2022a) The lack of funding especially affects emerging economies.

 The theme for Earth Day 2023 was “Invest In Our Planet”.
-“Earth Day 2023 - Earth Day” (n.d.)
+Anon. (n.d.b)

 Institute (2023) As on June 2023, fossil fuel based energy makes up 82% of energy and is still growing.